ahsand97/connect-to-globalprotect-vpn-using-nmcli/README.md

   --vpn-portal VPN_PORTAL, --vpn-gateway VPN_PORTAL
                         Address of the portal/gateway of the Global Protect VPN.
   --vpn-user-group {portal,gateway}
-                        Usergroup to pass to openconnect.
+                        Usergroup to pass to openconnect --usergroup parameter.
 Defaults to 'portal' --vpn-os {linux,linux-64,win,mac-intel,android,apple-ios}
-                        OS to pass to Global Protect's Portal.
+                        OS to pass to openconnect --os parameter.
+  --openconnect-args OPENCONNECT_ARGS
+                        Extra arguments to pass to openconnect.
 ```

 ## Example: